Buying a Home in San Diego? – 10 Reasons Why

 - the average sales price per square foot of the recent sales

-We also research to find out how long the subject property has been on the market.
-We want to find out if there have been any price reductions during the listing period, if there have been any other offers on the property, and what the owner’s motivations are for selling.
+We also research to to determine how long the subject property has been on the market.
+We want to find out if there have been any price reductions during the listing period, or any offers on the property.

-Once we have done all the necessary research and have come up with a starting point for the offer, we prepare the California Residential Purchase Agreement.
+Once we have done all the research, we will prepare the California Residential Purchase Agreement.
 This contract contains 8 pages and includes: property address, purchase price, requested close date, down payment, earnest money deposit, financing details, contingencies, and other terms of the contract.

-The Purchase Agreement needs to be accompanied by a prequalification letter if the buyer requires financing and also Proof of Funds to show the seller that the buyer has the necessary funds for the down payment.
+The Purchase Agreement needs to be accompanied by a pre-qualification letter and Proof of Funds.
+It is necessary because it demonstrates that you have the necessary funds for the down payment.

-To buy a home in San Diego, there a a number of remaining steps:
+To buy a home in San Diego, there a number of remaining steps:

 1-Order a home inspection to thoroughly evaluate the home and make certain there aren’t any major defects.
 We are looking for major defects like a roof that is near end of life.
 You might conduct other types of inspections if necessary

 2-Unless you are paying cash, your lender will order an appraisal and start processing your loan.
 Depending upon the home inspection and appraisal results, there could be some form of a renegotiation or adjustment.
 You will have the opportunity to cancel the transaction and decide to not purchase the home.
 Typically you might be able to cancel the purchase during your inspection period.

-You might think you need your agent solely to help with the initial negotiations, but there are often other challenges that can crop up.
-You might not even notice what your agent is doing behind the scenes or how your agent is helping you if your agent doesn't point it out.
+You need an agent for much more than the initial negotiations, there are other challenges that can often crop up.
+You might not even notice what your agent is doing behind the scenes.
+Often, your agent is helping you even if they don’t point it out.

-Buying a home in San Diego is a complex process and you need someone on your side to represent your best interests.
-With years of experience at Keller Williams in San Diego, we can protect your interests and negotiate the lowest possible!CLICK HERE TO BUY OR SELL A HOME
+Buying a home in San Diego is a complex process.
+You need someone on your side to represent your interests.
+With years of experience at Keller Williams in San Diego, we can protect you and negotiate the lowest possible!CLICK HERE TO BUY OR SELL A HOME